en-25/dank-farmer/README.md

 ### ___Installation methods___
 - Click on the image below and login to continue the setup.
-- After login, enter the prefix & token of your account and click on <kbd>build-up</kbd> button.
+- After login, enter the prefix & token of your account and click on <kbd>deploy app</kbd> button.
 - Then go to <kbd>resources</kbd> tab and change the dynos from web to worker.
 - After changing the dynos, go to <kbd>view logs</kbd> and you can see your program running there.